FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 # ...
 ```

-Above, we create registered claims that our API may examine. `exp` indicates when the JWT will expire. `aud` is an identifier of who or what this token is intended for (the "audience"). `sub` is the person or piece of software this token applies to--to quote the RFC: "The claims in a JWT are normally statements about the subject." `iss` is an identifier for the issuer of the JWT.
+Above, we create registered claims that our API may examine. `exp` indicates when the JWT will expire. `aud` is an identifier of who or what this token is intended for (the "audience"). `sub` is the person or piece of software to which this token applies.
+To quote the RFC: "The claims in a JWT are normally statements about the subject." `iss` is an identifier for the issuer of the JWT.

 We also add the `name` public claim to convey the user's name. `roles` are a private claim with a meaning undefined outside of our application.
 Note that because the content of JWTs is not typically encrypted, claims should contain no secrets or private data.